Free guides

 VOCAB

-Head, hand, eye, heart.
-The body words you'll hear in everyday talk far more than at the doctor's office.
+raas, 'eed, 3een, qalb and the rest, each one recorded.
+The body words that come up in ordinary talk far more often than at the doctor's office.

 VOCAB